Felix Hernandez pitches like The King, Mariners win in 10th on Omar Narvaez home run

 And Hernandez has almost half as many starts as any of those other pitchers.

 Hernandez ran into trouble against the heart of Chicago’s order in the seventh when Jose Abreu singled and Yoan Moncada followed with a double.
-He got Eloy Jimenez to ground out while keeping the runners at second and third before walking James McCann after a nine-pitch battle.
+Hernandez got Eloy Jimenez to ground out while keeping the runners at second and third before walking James McCann after a nine-pitch battle.

-He should have been heading back to the dugout, though, when Zack Collins followed by hitting a ground ball to Dee Gordon with one out and the bases loaded.
+Hernandez should have been heading back to the dugout, though, when Zack Collins followed by hitting a ground ball to Dee Gordon with one out and the bases loaded.
 But Gordon didn’t exchange it cleanly to J.P.
 Crawford at second base and Collins just beat the throw to first for an RBI fielder’s choice, tying the game.

+“The story of the game was pitching, driven by The King,” Mariners manager Scott Servais said.
+“Great outing by Felix Hernandez.
+Obviously as good as we’ve seen him all year.

+“Happy for him.
+He’s a great competitor and he had a really good outing.”

 This was less than a week after Hernandez pitched in the most lopsided loss in Mariners history, when the Astros won 21-1 after Hernandez allowed 11 runs (seven earned) in two innings.